brandono7/DSA4264_Geospatial/Report.md

 ### 4.1 Results

-After analyzing bus routes 163A and 384 along with the previously provided lines, I have summarized whether they run parallel to MRT/LRT lines and where redundancies may exist.
+After analyzing bus routes 163A and 384 along with the previously provided lines, we have summarized whether or not they run parallel to MRT/LRT lines and where redundancies may exist.
 Here's an updated summary table:

 | **Bus Line** | **Route Parallel to MRT/LRT** | **Details** |
 |--------------|-------------------------------|-------------|